-Logos identify.
-Colors, fonts, shapes, and visual graphics are infused together to create an eye-catching and memorable image.
-An exceptional logo should be simple in form and effectively illustrate a concept or meaning.
-It should be practical yet original, and easily adaptable across a variety of platforms.
+Your logo encapsulate your organization's identity, and it's what identifies you to the general public.
+Colors, fonts, shapes, and visual graphics should combine to be both eye-catching and memorable.
+A successful logo is simple in form, yet effectively illustrates a concept.
+Your logo should be practical yet original, and easily adaptable across a variety of platforms.
 In short, a logo should have a great concept and exceptional execution.
 Seems easy, right?
 However, creating a logo can be deceivingly hard to get right.
 Here at Elevation, we’ve put together a list of 6 fundamental tips to help guide you through the logo design process.

-Entrepreneur Magazine’s top branding expert, John Williams, thinks he has the answer.
+Entrepreneur Magazine’s top branding expert, John Williams, thinks he has the answer to testing whether a nonprofit's logo is memorable enough.
 He writes, “If you can't look at a logo for fewer than 10 seconds and re-draw it with decent accuracy, it's probably too complex to be easily remembered.”
 Think about some of the most iconic nonprofits in the world such as WWF and charity:water.
 Could you apply Williams’ test to these?
 Probably.
 These logo designs employ a balance between originality and simplicity.

-Before jumping into color choice, first ask yourself this, what are the most important qualities of your nonprofit?
-Are you focusing on improving education standards in high risk neighborhoods, providing immediate relief to communities suffering from natural disasters, or supporting minority populations in your community.
+Before delving into color choice, first ask yourself what the most important qualities of your nonprofit are.
+Do you focus on improving education standards in high risk neighborhoods, providing immediate relief to communities suffering from natural disasters, or supporting minority populations in your community?
 It’s a well-known marketing strategy that colors spark emotions and associations inside our brain, and depending on the purpose of your nonprofit, your color palette should reflect that.
 For example, look at the logo below:

 Putting aside whether or not you recognize the organization associated with this logo, what can you immediately infer from the color choice?
-Your initial assumption could be that this organization focuses on the environment since they used two muted and cool colors, blue and green.
-Green is often associated with fresh energy and nature, while blue is connected to water and the sky.
+With muted and soothing tones, your initial assumption could be that this a policy or healing organization with a more formal style.
+You might also think this organization focuses on the environment since they use earth colors.
+Green is often associated with fresh energy and nature, while blue is connected to innovation, water and the sky.
 The above logo is used by Conservation International, whose main objective is to protect and conserve the environment, and graphic designers strategically used green and blue to reflect that.
-If you haven’t read it yet, check out our blog post about color choice to have a full rundown of the emotions different colors evoke.
+If you haven’t read it yet, check out our blog post about color choice to have a full rundown of the different emotions colors evoke.

-4. What will it look like in 5 years?
+4. What will your logo look like in 5 years?

 What about 10 years?
 Or even 20 years?
 Trends come and go and while it's important for an organization to employ fresh and up-to-date tactics to engage their audience, when considering a logo, longevity is key.
 For instance, have you heard about the new flat design trend?
 Flat design focuses on minimalist principles in a two dimensional form.
 Check out Take The Walk’s website.
 The use of a bright, yet muted color palette, along with basic shapes is simple, clear, and visually appealing.
 While flat design is considered a trend, web designers alike think that it will maintain its popularity in the future.
 What do you think?

-5. What will it look like on different platforms?
+5. What will your logo look like on different platforms?